HTMLToolkit/HTMLNodeMapper/README.md

-# HTMLNodeMapper
+# HTMLVisualizer

-**HTMLNodeMapper** is a web-based tool that generates an interactive graph representation of an HTML document’s structure.
+**HTMLVisualizer** is a web-based tool that generates an interactive graph representation of an HTML document’s structure.
 It visualizes elements, styles, scripts, and relationships between them, helping users understand and analyze the HTML hierarchy.

 ## Features